Coaching Cheerleading Principles Online 2nd Edition With eBook

 Online CourseCourse Components

-The course fee includes the Coaching Cheerleading Successfully ebook, access to the course outline, additional reading assignments from the Successful Coaching and Sport First Aid texts (provided as PDFs within the course), downloadable forms, checklists, and evaluations (provided as PDFs within the course), and online test.
+The course fee includes the Coaching Cheerleading Successfully ebook; access to the course outline; additional reading assignments from the Successful Coaching and Sport First Aid texts (provided as PDFs within the course); downloadable forms, checklists, and evaluations (provided as PDFs within the course); and an online test.
 You will have immediate access to the course upon purchase; nothing will be shipped to you.